project-codeflare/codeflare/README.md

 ## Contributing

-If you are interested in joining us and make CodeFlare better, we encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.
+Join us making CodeFlare Better!
+We encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.